-If we look at three of the top four silver producers in the world, Mexico’s silver mine supply in January increased 7% while Peru declined 6%:
+If we look at three of the top four silver producers in the world, Mexico’s silver mine supply in January increased by 7% while Peru declined by 6%:

 If we look at total silver production from these three countries, the peak took place in 2015 at 373 million oz:

 In just two years, the combined silver output from Mexico, Peru, and Chile is down 21 Moz.
 Now, what’s even more interesting is the growing disparity in production figures released by the official governments and those collected by Thomson Reuters GFMS and published in the World Silver Surveys.

 For example, the official government sources report that the combined silver production in 2016 from Mexico, Peru, and Chile was 362.3 Moz versus 378 Moz published in the World Silver Survey:

 As we can see, the World Silver Survey stated a total of nearly 16 Moz more in silver production than what was reported by the data from three official governments.
 When I look at the previous mine supply data published in the World Silver Survey, it was very close to the same figures reported by the official government data.
 However, over the past few years, the World Silver Survey’s silver production figures for several countries were higher than the data put out by government sources.